Table of contents

 As blockchain technology is taking over the web, users are still finding it challenging to understand the difference between conventional web technologies and web3 technologies.

-In this article, we’ll break down where the blockchain is stored and how data is processed in it.
+In this article, we’ll break down where the blockchain is and where is the blockchain stored and how data is processed in it.

 Fundamentals of Blockchain Technology